StefanoMagini/gh-actions-course/README.md

 Repository containing all examples and notes or the GitHub Actions course.
+This has been edited